MicrosoftDocs/Viva/Viva/learning/advanced-search.md

 Note the following considerations:

 - Parentheses or round brackets are needed to understand that there are multiple queries for a single attribute.
-- Nested parentheses (parentheses inside parentheses) are not supported currently.
+- Nested parentheses (parentheses inside parentheses) aren't supported currently.
 Using this construction may give unexpected results.
 - Using **AND** in some attributes may give empty results as the field may not support multiple values.
-- There is no limit to the number of stacking queries.
+- There's no limit to the number of stacking queries.
 The only limit applied is the size of text box.

 ##### Single attribute queries